Page Not Found

 Short description of portfolio item number 2

 Florian Eichin, Carolin M. Schuster, Georg Groh, and Michael A. Hedderich.
 2024.
-Semantic Component Analysis: Discovering Patterns in Short Texts Beyond Topics. arXiv:2410.21054.
+Semantic Component Analysis: Introducing Multi-Topic Distributions to Clustering-Based Topic Modeling.
+EMNLP 2025 Findings.

 We introduce multi-topic distributions to the clustering-based topic modeling pipeline and reduce the number of samples assigned to noise to zero.